Like us on Facebook

 Kris Kristofferson and Johnny Cash on The Johnny Cash Show, 1969-71.
 (Photo Credit: Bettmann / Getty Images)

-Parts of the story seem to have been embellished by both Johnny Cash and June Carter, and have since been disproven by Kris Kristofferson himself, who set the record straight after both had passed.
+Parts of the story seem to have been embellished by both Johnny Cash and June Carter.
+These aspects of the tale were disproven by Kris Kristofferson himself, who set the record straight after both had passed.

-One particular detail suggested he’d used liquid courage to make the unauthorized landing on Cash’s front lawn.
-“I think he told the story that I got out the helicopter with a beer in one hand and a tape in the other,” Kristofferson explained.
+One particular detail suggested Kristofferson had used liquid courage to make the unauthorized landing on Cash’s front lawn.
+“I think he told the story that I got out the helicopter with a beer in one hand and a tape in the other,” he explained.
 “I never would have been drinking while flying a helicopter.”

 Another very important detail was seemingly untrue.
-According to Kristofferson, neither Cash nor Carter were home when he landed on their estate. “[Cash] wasn’t even in the house,” he said. “[Carter] wasn’t there either.
+According to Kristofferson, neither Cash, nor Carter were home when he landed at their residence. “[Cash] wasn’t even in the house,” he said. “[Carter] wasn’t there either.
 But, you know what, I never was going to contradict either one of them.”

 More from us: 5 Things You Didn’t Know About James Doohan